ORN-Fox/garden-paws-patch-fr/README.md

 # Instructions for applying the patch

+1. Download the appropriate version for your game version, then extract the patch from the archive
-1. Open the folder containing the game
+2. Open the folder containing the game
-2. Open the `Localization` folder located in the `StreamingAssets` folder
+3. Open the `Localization` folder located in the `StreamingAssets` folder
-3. Copy the `fr` folder previously downloaded into the `Localization` folder
+4. Copy the `fr` folder previously downloaded into the `Localization` folder
-4. Start the game, select `FR` in the menu of available languages ​​from the `Localization` button at the bottom left of the home screen.
+5. Start the game, select `FR` in the menu of available languages ​​from the `Localization` button at the bottom left of the home screen.
 And validate.
-5. Start the game, select `FR` in the menu of available languages ​​from the `Localization` button at the bottom left of the home screen.
+6. Start the game, select `FR` in the menu of available languages ​​from the `Localization` button at the bottom left of the home screen.
 Validate, the game must be translated otherwise start over from step 1.
-6. Enjoy ! 😄😎
+7. Enjoy ! 😄😎

 # Did you find an error in the translations?